ABCA 2026 Downloadable Schedule

 What are the drawbacks of using that continuous, rolling lineup?

 • People are going to think you’re crazy.
 It’s not what they see in the major leagues, college, high school or even most youth leagues.
-If criticism bothers you, you probably shouldn’t be coaching because not matter what you do, someone will criticize it.
+If criticism bothers you, you probably shouldn’t be coaching because no matter what you do, someone will criticize it.

 • It does not maximize run scoring potential in the first inning.
 If you start with your 8th best hitter and the 12th hitter is the “cleanup” hitter in the first inning, you might not see the results you’d hope for in the first inning.
 On the other hand, once the game is rolling, you’d have the same randomness about who is leading off each inning anyway.